Every Product Has a Story

 That’s why we created Specright, the first purpose-built platform for Specification Management.
 Our goal was to make it easy for companies to digitize, map, and operationalize specification data across their supply chains.

-Today, we take another step forward in this journey by introducing Specright Network, Powered by Blockchain.
+Today, we take another step forward in this journey by introducing Specright Network.

-Blockchain is an emerging technology based on the concept of a distributed ledger.
-The idea of a distributed ledger technology is that, instead of a centralized authority, power is distributed across participants of a blockchain network.
-While blockchain development initially focused on finance, supply chain industries such as consumer products, the food industry, and automotive supply chains can benefit from blockchain applications.
+Cryptography is an emerging technology based on the concept of a distributed ledger.
+The idea of a distributed ledger technology is that, instead of a centralized authority, power is distributed across participants of a cryptographic network.
+While cryptography development initially focused on finance via Blockchain, supply chain industries such as consumer products, the food industry, and automotive supply chains can benefit from cryptographic applications.

 Why We Created the Specright Network

-We don’t use the term blockchain lightly – for years, it’s been overhyped and under commercialized.
+We don’t use the term cryptography lightly – for years, it’s been overhyped and under commercialized.

 Publish Specifications to the Specright Network